 If an applicant has a college degree studying information security systems for four years, a year of the full-time work experience will be dropped out.

-Applicants taking up the CISSP certification without experience will be given the associate of ISC2 certification, and they can obtain the CISSP certified designation when they meet the criteria of 5 years accumulative work experience in the next six years.
+Applicants taking up the Certified Information Systems Security Professional certification without experience will be given the associate of ISC2 certification, and they can obtain the CISSP certified designation when they meet the criteria of 5 years accumulative work experience in the next six years.

 CISSP Exam Information